-Personal income tax (dohodnina): it is taxed at the individual level and is levied on six categories of income: income from employment, business income, income from basic agriculture and forestry, income from rents and royalties, income from capital, and other income accruing to persons liable to tax in the Republic of Slovenia.
+Personal income tax (dohodnina): it is taxed at the individual level and is levied on six categories of income: income from employment, business income, income from basic agriculture and forestry, income from rents and royalties, and other income accruing to persons liable to tax in the Republic of Slovenia.
 Most social benefits, which are not wage compensation, are not subject to personal income tax.
 Revised personal income tax regulation was adopted in 2006, when flat tax rate for capital income was enacted.
+However there have been numerous amendments to this law since then.